Photographing Your Artist Books Tip #2 – Make It Straight

-The easiest way to straighten an image is with the crop tool, believe it or not.
+The easiest way to straighten an image is with the crop tool.
 The rotate tool also works well but if you use the rotate tool you’ll have to crop the image after.
 Rotating with the crop tool does both steps at once.

 - Pull down a few "guides" if necessary to help determine right angles.